mixxorz/GarageBard/README.md

 GarageBard works like a typical music player.
 You can queue, play, pause, stop, seek, add, remove, and reorder songs.

+If you plug in an external MIDI controller, GarageBard will automatically connect it to the game, no extra configuration necessary.

 ### Player

 **Tracks**

-Let's you choose which track to play.
+Lets you choose which track to play.

 MIDI files can contain one or more tracks for different instruments.
 The track selector lets you select which track GarageBard should play.